In the past few years the idea of applying smart business practices to drive social change has been on the rise.

 If you’re reading this and still unsure how to contribute, consider this your rally cry to step into action.
 No matter your education, your heritage, your gender or your geography, the perfectly-you life experience you possess in this very moment is exactly what’s needed.

-In +Acumen’s Social Entrepreneurship 101 course, it starts with you.
+In Acumen Academy’s Social Entrepreneurship 101 course, it starts with you.
 The first module takes you through a life map exercise, where you think back to you unique experience - geographic, cultural, social, academic and professional - to notice the themes and turning points that have brought you to where you are now and will influence where you might want to go next.

 Thulsiraj “Thulsi” Ravilla, Executive Director of Aravind Eyecare, describes how the best ideas for social enterprises come at the intersection of social problems and a founder’s concrete skills or technical competencies.